coudertlab/simple-adsorption-workflow/README.md

 - Specifying a pressure range with two values (`pressures`): minimum and maximum pressure.
 - Determining the number of points to calculate on the isotherm (`npoints`).

-It's important to note that if there are multiple entries for any parameter (e.g., multiple materials), the program will generate simulation folders for each unique combination of parameters.
+> Note : `parameters` and `defaults` have been divided for the following purpose : if there are lists of parameters in the `parameters` field (e.g., multiple materials), the program will generate simulation folders for each unique combination of `parameters`.

 In this workflow, there are certain restrictions in order to keep the simulations simple and make some assumptions:
 - The material must be available in the CoreMOF database, accessible through the MOFXDB database (https://github.com/n8ta/mofdb-client).